HP 9000 D-Class and R-Class

 Different models were available which could be upgraded within the series to another model with various options for each system.
 The servers used the following naming convention and were part of the HP 9000 800 series:

-- The first number after the
+- The first digit after

 D